CCNA sample questions set 13

 Gateways typically operate at the network layer (layer 3) of the OSI model and are responsible for routing network traffic between networks with different IP address ranges.
 A gateway may also perform other functions, such as network address translation (NAT) to translate between private IP addresses and public IP addresses, or firewalling to block unwanted network traffic.

-You may also like to read -- CCNA sample questions set 7
+You may also like to read -- Practice test for ccna 200-301 set 85

 In summary, a gateway is a device or software program that connects different networks together and enables devices on one network to communicate with devices on another network.
 Gateways are essential for enabling communication between networks with different IP address ranges and for providing secure access to the internet.
 This is the answer to question 4 of CCNA sample questions set 13.